neth392/godot-improved-json/README.md

 ## Limitations
 - Serialized objects **must** have an explicit `class_name` defined in their script.
+- If a custom object has a constructor, it **must have default values for each parameter** unless you use `JSONSerialization.parse_into(object)` (which does not construct a new instance of an object).
+If a constructor does not have default parameters, an error explaining such will be thrown when you try to deserialize an instance of it.
 - Nested/inner classes are **not supported**
 - A `JSONObjectConfigRegistry` file somewhere in the project directory is **required**.
 Object serialization will not work without it, but the addon *shouldn't* break completely.
 - `TYPE_CALLABLE`, `TYPE_SIGNAL`, `TYPE_RID`, & `TYPE_MAX`  are **not supported**.